tvu2/potential-octo-funicular/proposal.md

 	}
 	```
 	**b.
 KitchenManager.java**
-	This class implements the methods described in the KitchenManagerADT.java
+	This class implements the methods described in the interface KitchenManagerADT.java.
 	```
 	public class KitchenManager(){
 		// Constructor to create a KitchenManager object KitchenManager() {};
 		// Implementation Public methods listed in KitchenManagerADT.java
-		// Additional private helper methods such as:
+		// Additional helper methods such as:
 		// load/read inventory from file on disk, save inventory to file after update, etc.
 	}
 	```